fashn-logo

 Best Practices for Product Images

-• On-Model photos deliver the best results, as garments and accessories appear in natural shape and lighting.
+• On-model photos deliver the best results, as garments appear in their natural shape and lighting.

-• Ghost mannequin shots work well when model photos are unavailable, providing clear structure.
+• Ghost mannequin shots are a good alternative when model photos are unavailable, as they preserve the garment's shape and proportions.

-• Flat-lay images can be used, but depth and fit information are limited, which may reduce realism, especially for structured items like shoes or bags.
+• Flat-lay images can work, but the lack of depth may reduce realism, especially for structured items like shoes or bags.

-• Apparel on hangers: these introduce perspective distortion and lose body shape context.
+• Apparel on hangers: introduces distortion and loses shape context.

 Best Practices for Product Images